Ara-O/Previous_Portfolio/README.md

  ## Hi there 🙋‍♂️

  Hello!
-My name is Eyiara Oladipo.
+My name is Eyiara Oladipo ( 15 years old ).
 I am currently a rising freshman to the University of Detroit mercy.
 I am currently learning Vue.js and have worked on several projects using HTML, CSS and Javascript.

  ### What do I do 🤷‍♂️